AndreaPazienza/TIW-musical_playlist-static_version/README.md

 1. Set up a MySQL database and import the provided schema.
 2. Compile and run the Java backend.
-3. Deploy the JSP files on a compatible web server (e.g., Apache Tomcat).
+3. Deploy the JSP files on a compatible web server.
 4. Access the application through the web browser.

 ---